Food » Europe »

 one with hot water and one with strong pre-made tea at room temperature.
 Lemonade

-and mineral water, generally carbonated are also very common drinks in Kosovo.
+and mineral water, generally carbonated are also very common drinks in Kosovo, but

 Although Kosovo's majority (ethnic

-and even many Albanians do drink alcohol.
-Although not exceedingly popular, raki
+Albanians) are Muslims, most citizens do drink alcohol.
+Although not exceedingly

-is a popular distilled brandy (generally made from grapes) found throughout the
+popular, raki is a popular distilled brandy (generally made from grapes)

-peninsula and a local specialty.
-Wines are growing in popularity as well, although
+found throughout the peninsula and is a regional specialty.
+Wines are growing in

 Generally speaking, the tap water is safe to drink in Kosovo,